 11. Easier Testing

-Boilerplates provide a standardized base for writing unit and integration tests, making it easier to ensure your application runs smoothly.
-Since the code structure is consistent and organized, setting up tests becomes straightforward.
+Boilerplates provide a base for writing unit and integration tests, making it easier to ensure your application runs smoothly.
+Since the code structure is consistent and organized, testing becomes straightforward.

 Many boilerplates even come with built-in testing tools or pre-configured setups, so you don’t have to waste time figuring out testing frameworks or configurations.